dabrowski-adam/nt/content/NT—Assignment 1.md

 ##### IP packet parameters

+IP packets consist of the header, which contains the information necessary to deliver it to the recipient, and the payload, which is the data being delivered.

 ##### ICMP protocol

-A protocol described in RFC 792 of the network layer of the OSI model, used in the diagnostics of the network and routeing.
-It is mainly used in the inspection of transmission in nthe network.
-It is used in ping programs and in traceroute.
+A protocol described in RFC 792 of the network layer of the OSI model, used in the diagnostics of the network and routing.
+It is mainly used in the inspection of transmission in the network.
 It is used by network devices, including routers, to send error messages and operational information indicating, for example, that a requested service is not available or that a host or router could not be reached.
+Also, ping and traceroute make use of this protocol.

 ##### Parameters of an IP address